-- A landscape proposals plan in accordance with BS EN ISO 11091:1999 (Construction drawings: landscape drawing practice); - A specification including details of plant material and ground preparations; - A landscape management and maintenance scheme, normally for a five year period, which allocates appropriate resources to manage and maintain any proposed landscaping. - Sustainable Use of soils on Construction Sites http://www.defra.gov.uk/publications/files/pb1 3298-code-of-practice-090910.pdf; - Trees in relation to Construction BS 5837:2005; - Code of Practice for general landscape operations (excluding hard surfaces) - BS 4428:1989; and - Specification for topsoil and requirements for use BS 3882:2007.
+- a landscape proposals plan in accordance with BS EN ISO 11091:1999 (Construction drawings: landscape drawing practice); - a specification including details of plant material and ground preparations; - a landscape management and maintenance scheme, normally for a five year period, which allocates appropriate resources to manage and maintain any proposed landscaping. - Sustainable Use of soils on Construction Sites www.defra.gov.uk; - Trees in relation to Construction BS 5837:2005: - Code of Practice for general landscape operations (excluding hard surfaces) -BS 4428:1989; and - specification for topsoil and requirements for use - BS 3882:2007.